 You can store your files in the cloud with Google Drive.
 You can also install the desktop and mobile application to access your files from your computer or Android or iOS mobile device.
 Google Drive's built-in sync capability ensures that your files, folders, and Google Docs are the same on all your devices.

-You can use Google Drive File Stream to stream My Drive and Team Drive files directly from the cloud.
+You can use Google Drive File Stream to stream My Drive and Shared drives files directly from the cloud.
 This desktop application allows you to open and edit most document types directly out of Drive for desktop.
 When you make edits to the file, the changes are automatically saved in Drive for desktop and synced back to the cloud when an internet connection is available.

 Google Docs editors are built in to Google Drive.
 The Google Docs collaboration suite includes Docs, Sheets, Slides, Forms, and Drawings.